 External action

-In recent years, two phenomena have occurred that have aggravated the situation: on the one hand, the number of Spaniards abroad has tripled, from one million in the 2000s to 3.2 million currently; and, on the other hand, the increase in applications to access nationality following the democratic memory law for children and grandchildren of Spaniards who went into exile.
-A law that was interpreted broadly and allowed applications from October 2022 to October 2025.
+In recent years, two phenomena have occurred that have aggravated the situation: on the one hand, the number of Spaniards abroad has tripled, from one million in the 2000s to 3.2 million today; and, on the other hand, the increase in applications to access nationality following the democratic memory law for children and grandchildren of Spaniards who went into exile.
+A norm that was interpreted broadly and allowed applications from October 2022 to October 2025.

 Cargando